-Digitization is performed because digital information can provide for better voice quality and digital signals are easier to work with than their analog counterparts digitization is the conversion of analog signals (continually varying signals) into digital form (signals that have only two levels).
-To convert analog signals to digital form, the analog signal is sampled and digitized by using an analog-to-digital (pronounced A to D) converter.
-The A/D converter periodically senses (samples) the level of the analog signal and creates a binary number or series of digital pulses that represent the level of the signal.
-Analog signals are converted into digital signals because they are more resistant to noise (distortion) and they are easier to manipulate than analog signals.
-For the older analog systems (continuously varying signals), it is not easy (and sometimes not possible) to separate the noise from the analog signals.
-Because digital signals can have two levels, the signal can be regenerated and during this regeneration process, the noise is removed.
+Digitization is performed because digital information can provide for better quality and digital signals are easier to work with than their analog counterparts (signals that have only two levels).
+To convert analog signals to digital form, the signal is sampled and digitized by using an analog-to-digital (pronounced A to converter.
+The A/D converter periodically senses (samples) the level of the analog and creates a binary number or series of digital pulses that represent the level of signal.
+Analog signals are converted into digital signals because they are more converter analog systems (continuously varying signals), it is not easy (and sometimes possible) to separate the noise from the analog signals.
+Because digital signals can be two levels, the signal can be regenerated and during this regeneration process, the possible is removed.
+Figure 2.2 shows the basic digital speech compression process.
+In this example, the word "HELLO" is digitized.
+The initial digitized bits represent every specific shape of the digitized word HELLO.
+This digital information is analyzed and it is determined that this entire word can be represented by three sounds: "HeH" +"LeL" + "OH."Each of the sounds only requires a few dig- ital bits instead of the many bits required to recreate the entire analog waveform.